 An example took place in the early 2000s, a time when unethical behavior became prevalent among companies such as WorldCom and Enron.
 In 2010, the Deepwater Horizon oil spill, which is one of the biggest environmental disasters in the United States, happened because the company used substandard cement and other cost-reducing measures.

 2. Market failures

 At times, a free market economy can spin out of control, causing dire consequences.
 Good examples of market failure include the Great Depression of the 1930s and the real estate market crash that happened in 2008.
 Market failures can lead to devastating outcomes such as unemployment, homelessness, and lost income.

-A free market is a self-regulated economy that runs on the basis of demand and supply.
-In a truly free market, the central government agency does not regulate any aspect of the economy.
+A free market is a self-regulated economy that runs on the laws of demand and supply.
+In a truly free market, a central government agency does not regulate any aspect of the economy.
 By removing government regulations, the nature of the free market forces businesses to provide superior products and services that address consumers’ needs.
 A free market economic system also helps sellers to create affordable prices for everyone.

 Thank you for reading CFI’s guide to Free Market.
 To keep advancing your career, the additional CFI resources below will be useful: